thin-edge/thin-edge.io/docs/src/howto-guides/005_pub_sub.md

 # How to use [`tedge mqtt`](../references/tedge-mqtt.md) pub and sub?

-thin-edge cli provides a convenient way to debug and aid development process.
+thin-edge.io cli provides a convenient way to debug and aid development process.

 ## Publish